Situated Natural Language Explanations: Introduction

 To illustrate the importance of considering the audience when generating explanations, consider the following example.
 In \textbf{situation 1 (S1)}, a customer is shopping for a bike and is in a hurry, so they only spend a short time searching.
 In this situation, an explanation such as ``A helmet makes riding bicycles safer'' may be sufficient.
 In contrast, in \textbf{situation 2 (S2)}, another customer is careful in choosing a product to buy and wants more detailed information to help them make a decision.
 In this case, the same explanation may not provide enough information to differentiate between different products.
 A more informative explanation (for example the NLE shown in Figure \ref{fig:nle-motivation}) is more adequate.
 These examples demonstrate that it is crucial to consider the situation when generating -- and evaluating the quality of -- natural language explanations.

-In this study, we first aim to determine which NLEs are preferred by audiences in different situations.
-To do so, we established a situated evaluation framework.
-The framework uses a collection of automatic evaluation scores in lexical, semantic, and pragmatic categories to assess the quality of each NLE.
-The importance of these scores varies depending on the situation.
-For example, the score for abstractness, which reflects the level of abstraction in the language used, may be more important in one situation (S1) and less important in another (S2).
-Such a situated evaluation framework can illustrate the properties of desired NLEs from multiple dimensions in particular situations.
+This paper first aims at establishing an evaluation framework that describes the properties of the NLEs from lexical, semantic, and pragmatic categories.
+This framework allows us to quantify how the PLMs generate NLEs when prompted in specific techniques.

 We also study how to incorporate the audiences' needs and preferences in situations when generating the NLEs using large pre-trained language models (PLMs).
 These models have demonstrated strong reasoning abilities and are capable of generating high-quality explanations \citep{radford_language_2019,wei2022emergent,mishra_reframing_2022,wiegreffe-etal-2022-reframing}.
 We propose \textit{situated prompts}, a framework that utilizes either natural language descriptions of the context or desired properties of the explanation to guide the generation of PLMs.
-Besides the established situated evaluation framework, we also conduct human evaluations to demonstrate the effectiveness of this approach.
-In simulated situations, annotators prefer NLEs generated using situated prompts over those generated without contextual information.
+We identify three techniques for writing prompts for situated NLEs, and recommend their applications based on the situated evaluation results in an array of settings.

-Our contributions can be summarized as follows: \begin{enumerate}[nosep] \item We advocate for the perspective that the generation and evaluation of NLEs must consider the situations of the audience. \item A situated evaluation framework with scores in lexical, semantic, and pragmatic categories. \item Situated prompts, a convenient prompt engineering and selection method to generate situated NLEs in English using large PLMs. \end{enumerate}
+Our contributions can be summarized as follows: \begin{enumerate}[nosep] \item We advocate for the perspective that the generation and evaluation of NLEs should consider the situations of the audience. \item A situated evaluation framework with scores in lexical, semantic, and pragmatic categories. \item Situated prompts, a convenient prompt engineering and selection method to generate situated NLEs in English using large PLMs. \end{enumerate}